International Frameworks Guide Government Policymaking and Resource Allocation Around Aging

 Policy Alignment with MIPAA and the UN Decade Themes Is Significant but Incomplete

-When accounting for the MIPAA themes and the UN Decade Action Areas, Argentina, Cambodia, Ireland, Lebanon, and Uruguay have the most comprehensive plans of those evaluated, incorporating 14 of the 19 total themes.
-These plans are both comparatively broad—covering many types of issues that can impact health, enabling environments, and development outcomes for older persons—and relatively robust, as each policy issue includes at least one actionable objective.
-Plans from Ireland and Jordan cite other plans, including plans from Singapore, New Zealand, and Wales, as sources of inspiration for plan development.
-These plans are comparatively less broad in scope but have proven effective in implementation.
+When accounting for the MIPAA themes and the UN Decade Action Areas, Barbados and Portugal have the most comprehensive plans of those evaluated, incorporating 16 of 18 total themes, followed by Argentina, Bosnia and Herzegovina, Cambodia, Guatemala, Ireland, Kazakhstan, Lebanon, and Uruguay, with 15 of the 18 themes.
+These plans are both comparatively broad—covering many types of issues that can impact health, enabling environments, and development outcomes for older persons—and relatively robust, as each policy issue includes at least one actionable objective, identifying a clear target and policies by which to achieve it.
+Plans from Antigua and Barbuda, Barbados, Egypt, Ireland, and Jordan cite other plans, including plans from Australia, Canada, Chile, Kuwait, Malta, New Zealand, Saudi Arabia, Singapore, and Wales, as sources of inspiration for plan development.
+These referenced plans are comparatively narrower in scope but have proven effective in implementation.

 Figure 6